-In addition, companies may be liable to the following specific income taxes based on their business activities:
+Companies may be liable to the following levies based on their business activities:

-- National Information Technology Development Act (NITDA) levy - This is charged at 1% of profit before tax payable by the following companies with turnover of ₹100 million and above: GSM service providers and all telecommunications companies; Cyber companies and internet providers; Pension managers and pension related companies; Banks and other financial institutions; and insurance companies. - National Agency for Science and Engineering Infrastructure (NASENI) levy - This is computed at 0.25% of the profits before tax of commercial companies and firms with a turnover of at least ₩100 million and above who operate in the banking, mobile telecommunications, information and communications technology, aviation, maritime and oil and gas sectors.
+- National Information Technology Development Act (NITDA) levy This is charged at 1% of profit before tax payable by the following companies with turnover of ₱100 million and above: GSM service providers and all telecommunications companies; Cyber companies and internet providers; Pension managers and pension related companies; Banks and other financial institutions; and insurance companies. - National Agency for Science and Engineering Infrastructure (NASENI) levy This is computed at 0.25% of the profits before tax of companies with annual turnover of at least ₱100 million and operating in the banking, mobile telecommunications, information and communications technology, aviation, maritime and oil and gas sectors.

 Resident individuals

-Personal Income Tax (PIT) 7 to 24% 4
+Personal Income Tax (PIT) 7 to 24% 6

 CGT 10%

-Dividend, Interest and Rent 10%2
+Dividend, Interest and Rent 10%7

-Royalties 5% 2
+Royalties 5% 7

-Consultancy fees, management fees and fees for technical services 5% 2
+Consultancy fees, Management fees and fees for Technical Services 5% 7

-Directors' fees 10%2
+Directors' fees 10%7

 Non-Resident companies and individuals

 CIT Non-resident companies are taxed at the same tax rate as resident companies.
-However, they are only taxed on Nigerian-sourced income 5 .
+However, they are only taxed on Nigerian-sourced income 8 .
 TET does not apply.

-NPTFL Taxed at the same rate as residents

-PIT Non-resident individuals are taxed at the same tax rate as resident individuals.

-CGT Taxed at the same rate as residents

-VAT Taxed at the same rate as residents

-Dividend, Interest and Rent Taxed at the same rate as residents 3

-Royalties Taxed at the same rate as residents 3
+NPTFL Taxed at the same rate as residents PIT Non-resident individuals are taxed at the same tax rate as resident individuals.
+CGT Taxed at the same rate as residents VAT Taxed at the same rate as residents Dividend, Interest, Royalty and Rent Taxed at the same rate as residents 9 Directors' fees Taxed at the same rate as residents

-Fees Taxed at the same rate as residents